graphcore/poptorch/docs/user_guide/overview.rst

 which will automatically set a global loss scaling factor.
 If you both set ``loss_scaling`` manually and enable automatic loss scaling, the manually set factor(s) will be used initially and updated automatically during training.

-.. warning:: Automatic loss scaling is an experimental feature and may not behave as expected.
+.. warning:: Automatic loss scaling is a preview feature.
+It is well tested and enabled in some of our example applications, but may not behave as expected in all models.
+Recommendation: if your model with automatic loss scaling enabled does not converge or triggers a compilation error, then you will need to set the loss scale manually.

 Velocity scaling (SGD combined variant only)
 --------------------------------------------